Seaside Apartment

 The inside and outside living spaces merge, assuming a presence both architectural and decorative.
 Oversize cushions provide a place to hang and take in the view.

-Floor cushions, Iko side table, Lewis armchair all from Jardan; Rockpool vases, Dinosaur Designs; bespoke lounge, Kim Pearson Interior Design; rug, Loom; floor lamp, Douglas and Bec; drapes, bespoke by Kim Pearson Interior Design.
+Floor cushions, Iko side table, Lewis armchair all from Jardan; Rockpool vases, Dinosaur Designs; bespoke lounge, Kim Pearson Interior Design; rug, Loom; floor lamp, Snelling Studio; drapes, bespoke by Kim Pearson Interior Design.

 A sofa to stretch out on is positioned with a coffee table crafted in marble and timber.Floor cushions and wrap knot from Jardan; bespoke lounge, scatter cushions and drapes, Kim Pearson Interior Design; rug, Loom.